POSTPONED – Stay tuned for the new date!

-On the occasion of Johann Diedrick’s Dark Matters, this panel led by Johann Diedrick will discuss both the discriminatory and exploitative artificial intelligences of our current moment, and imagine libertory future technologies.
+On the occasion of Johann Diedrick’s Dark Matters, this panel with artists Johann Diedrick and Jenson Leonard and moderated by Richie Wills will discuss both the discriminatory and exploitative artificial intelligences of our current moment, and imagine libertory future technologies.
 How would a libertatory artificial intelligence act?
 What are the networks, communities, and infrastructures we need to build our tomorrows?

 About the panelists

 Johann Diedrick is a Caribbean-American artist, engineer, and musician who makes installations, performances, and sculptures for encountering our world through your ears.
 He surfaces vibratory histories of past interactions inscribed in material and embedded in space, peeling back sonic layers to reveal hidden memories and untold stories.
 He shares his tools and techniques through listening tours, workshops, and open-source hardware/software.
 He is the founder of A Quiet Life, a sonic engineering and research studio that designs and builds audio-related software and hardware products for delightfully encountering our environment and each other.
 He is a 2021 Mozilla Creative Media Award recipient, a member of NEW INC, and an adjunct professor at NYU’s ITP program.
 His work has been featured in Wire Magazine, Musicworks Magazine, and presented at MoMA PS1 (Queens, NY), Somerset House (London, UK), Social Kitchen (Kyoto, Japan), Common Ground (Berlin, Germany), Recess (Brooklyn, NY), Knockdown Center (Queens, NY), and Pioneer Works (Brooklyn, NY).